stephencelis/SQLite.swift/Documentation/Index.md

 > }
 > ```

-`Datatype` refers to a one of the basic Swift types that values are bridged through before serialization and deserialization (see [Building Type-Safe SQL](#building-type-safe-sql) for a list of types).
+`Datatype` is one of the basic Swift types that values are bridged through before serialization and deserialization (see [Building Type-Safe SQL](#building-type-safe-sql) for a list of types).

 > _Note:_ `Binding` is a protocol that SQLite.swift uses internally to directly map SQLite types to Swift types. **Do _not_** conform custom types to the `Binding` protocol.